The SkyWall concept is simple; physically deliver a counter-measure up to the target. Capture a drone in a net and land it safely with a parachute.

 SkyWall offers those exposed to the drone threat the ability to physically capture an aircraft and control it’s descent to the ground.

-The SkyWall system is a combination of a compressed air powered launcher and an intelligent programmable projectile.
-Based on the proven SkyWall100 technology, SkyWall300 is an mounted automatic drone capture system and offers a highly effective way of dealing with the drone threat.
+The SkyWall system is a combination of a compressed gas powered smart launcher and an intelligent programmable projectile.
+The first system being released is SkyWall100; a man-portable handheld launcher that is highly mobile and a cost effective way of dealing with the drone threat.

 SkyWall 100 deployed to protect US president in Berlin